 The Five Lightbulbs

-Manipulation never produced lasting conviction.
-But a customer guided through five clear stages will arrive at yes on their own.
+A customer who is guided through five clear stages doesn't need to be pushed.
+They arrive at yes on their own.

 Lightbulb 1 - Your Customer's Status Quo